Cereals and Pulses (Maize, Beans, Rice, Green grams), Coffee

 Marketing of farmers’ produce will be the collective responsibility of the farmer, warehouse operator, and the Council.
 The Council will ensure depositors get access to information to enable informed decision-making.
 The warehouse receipts (WRS), which are negotiable and transferable, will be mainly traded at the Kenya National Multi-commodity Exchange (KOMEX), thereby providing a national and international platform for efficient and transparent price discovery and marketing system.

 The Council will negotiate with participating financial institutions to develop affordable financial credit and products that are farmer-friendly.
-Terms, conditions, and costs of the loans will be disclosed to the farmer who will then make a voluntary decision to take or reject the offer.
+Terms, conditions, and costs of the loans will be disclosed to the depositors, who will then make a voluntary decision to take or reject the offer.